Javonet/javonet-docs/v2/calling-methods/invoking-static-method.md

 ## Custom `{called_name}` library

-Example how to call static method from any library written for `{called_name}`:

-Assuming we have a library with the following class in it:
+Assuming we have a library written for `{called_name}` with the following class in it:

 :::code source="v2/snippets/testResources/`{called_technology}`/TestClass.`{called_ext}`":::